-Welcome to our little corner of the internet!
-We are a husband and wife photography team based out of Pittsburgh, and we specialize in wedding and engagement photography!
-Here you will find just about everything you need to know about us and our most recent work!
+Welcome to my little corner of the internet!
+I am a wedding and creative branding photographer based out of Pittsburgh!
+Here you will find just about everything you need to know about me and my most recent work!
 Thanks for stopping by!

 Oh, there are many things I wish I knew 5 years ago when I got started with photography, but today I am going to share the 5 things that I feel are most important!